Computer-Programming-B/Tron/README.md

 Background: A good game from a bad movie
 -----------------------------------------
 Tron was a Disney movie that was released in 1982.
 It was one of the earliest feature films to reflect the video-game craze of the 1980s.
 Jeff Bridges stars as a computer programmer who becomes part of the very game that he's programming.
 The game is a "light cycle duel".
 Your light cycle races across the arena leaving a trail of laser light behind you.
 Light cycles can only make 90 degree turns.
 Touching a laser trail destroys a light cycle, so you try to drive your opponents into a light trail while avoiding the trails yourself.
 (Watch the [Tron light cycle scene on YouTube](https://www.youtube.com/watch?v=-BZxGhNdz1k)) There are many examples of the tron light cycle game on the internet, one is at [http://www.fltron.com/](http://www.fltron.com/).
+You may also find slides in the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) helpful.

 Suggested steps for starting with a single player game
 -------------------------------
-You may find slides 23 - 38 of the [Functions, Algorithms and Abstractions presentation](https://docs.google.com/presentation/d/12evLVpEOAdoKxIjuTu3OP5GegrFHFTkJHr4dX1lfEow/edit?usp=sharing) and/or [this video](http://youtu.be/5LaX86RCMuQ?hd=1) helpful in completing the following steps.

 1. Move background to `setup()`, declare two variables for `x` and `y` and initialize each to 200.
-Change the background color to blue, and make a slightly smaller black rectangle inside of it
+Change the background color to blue, and make a slightly smaller black rectangle inside of it to make the light cycle arena.
 2. In `draw()` set the `stroke()` to white and then draw a `point()` at (x,y).
 After that, increase `x` by 1.
 Run your program.
 You should see a small white dot in the center of the screen move to the right leaving a trail behind it.
 3. Copy the following `notBlack()` function into the bottom of your program.
 Make sure it not inside the curly braces of another function.
 ```javascript